Blog>Trade>Starting a Business>How to start a window cleaning business

 Training and qualifications

-However, you will need to adhere to Health and Safety Executive guidelines for working at height if you plan to use a ladder, or work on commerical properties.
+However, you will need to adhere to Health and Safety Executive guidelines.
+This is important when using a ladder and working on commercial properties.

-Some commercial premises may ask you to show a general health and safety accreditation before they contract the work to you.
+Some commercial premises may ask you to show a general health and safety accreditation before they contract the work.

 How to start a window cleaning business in the uk